Kenneth Grant (occultist): Beliefs and teachings

 Grant drew eclectically on a range of sources in devising his teachings.
 Although based in Thelema, Grant's Typhonian tradition has been described as "a bricolage of occultism, Neo-Vedanta, Hindu tantra, Western sexual magic, Surrealism, ufology and Lovecraftian gnosis".
 According to Djurdjevic, Grant's writing style is notorious for being opaque with "verbal and conceptual labyrinths".
 The historian of religion Manon Hedenborg White noted that "Grant's writings do not lend themselves easily to systematization".
 She added that he "deliberately employs cryptic or circuitous modes of argumentation", and lacks clear boundaries between fact and fiction.

 Grant promoted what he termed the Typhonian or Draconian tradition of magic, and wrote that Thelema was only a recent manifestation of this wider tradition.
 In his books, he portrayed the Typhonian tradition as the world's oldest spiritual tradition, suggesting that it had ancient roots in Africa.
 In Central Africa during prehistory, he believed there had been a primordial serpent cult devoted to the worship of a goddess known as Ta-Urt or Typhon, from which the Typhonian tradition stems.
 This was an idea he had adopted from Gerald Massey's 1881 publication A Book of Beginnings, a work promoting ideas which had never been accepted among scholars of religion.
 According to Grant, Typhonianism was typified by its worship of female deities and its use of sex as a method of spiritual achievement.
-He wrote that this tradition spread throughout the world, forming the basis of the ancient Egyptian religion, as well as the Hindu and Buddhist tantra and forms of Western esotericism.
-He added that for millennia, the Typhonian tradition has been opposed by the "Osirians" or "Solarites", practitioners of a patriarchal and solar religions, who have portrayed the Typhonians as evil, corrupt, and debauched.
-The religious studies scholar Gordan Djurdjevic noted that Grant's Typhonian history was "at best highly speculative" and lacked any supporting evidence, however he suggested that Grant may never have intended it to be taken literally.
+He wrote that this tradition spread throughout the world, forming the basis of the ancient Egyptian religion, as well as Hindu and Buddhist tantra and forms of Western esotericism.
+He added that for millennia, the Typhonian tradition has been opposed by the "Osirians" or "Solarites", practitioners of a patriarchal solar religion, who have portrayed the Typhonians as evil, corrupt, and debauched.
+The religious studies scholar Gordan Djurdjevic noted that Grant's Typhonian history was "at best highly speculative" and lacked any supporting evidence, though he also suggests that Grant may never have intended for it to be taken literally.